 Heating your home in winter is about achieving a fine balance between cost and comfort.
 If you’re using central heating, it’s tempting to crank up the temp to tropical but every degree of extra heat increases energy consumption by 5-10 per cent.
 The general guidelines are to set the temperature at 18-20ºC in winter and perhaps pop on a jumper.
 Ideally, your central heating should be zoned, so you only heat those rooms you are actually spending time in; if zoned central heating is not an option, you might be better to stick with space heaters.

-SGIC is a provider of car insurance, motorcycle insurance, home insurance, business insurance, travel insurance, boat insurance and caravan insurance in SA.
+SGIC is a provider of car insurance, motorcycle insurance, ctp insurance, home insurance, business insurance, travel insurance, boat insurance and caravan insurance in SA.
 Get your insurance quotes today.
 For insurance in other states and territories visit NRMA Insurance in NSW, QLD, ACT & TAS, or SGIO in WA.
 SGIC is part of the Insurance Australia Group.
 Business address 122 Grenfell St, Adelaide SA.

 Insurance (except Travel Insurance) issued by Insurance Australia Limited ABN 11 000 016 722 trading as SGIC.